GrantCuster/hwriting/content/posts/2020-07-12-swapping-color-schemes-across-all-terminals-and-vim-with-pywal-and-base16.md

 ### Vim issues

 Pywal worked beautifully for me except for Vim.
-It may not be an issue for you depending on how your Vim and terminal color schemes are configured, but in my case to get the proper color scheme I needed to not only swap the terminal colors but also toggle the `background` setting in Vim between `light` and `dark`.
+It may not be an issue depending on how your Vim and terminal color schemes are configured, but in my case to get the proper color scheme I needed to not only swap the terminal colors but also toggle the `background` setting in Vim between `light` and `dark`.
 I eventually got this working using `xdotool` to trigger a toggle hotkey in Vim, but it was not nearly as clean a process as the main `write directly to terminal` Pywal approach.
 So I went hunting for other solutions.

 ## Base16

 [Base16](https://github.com/chriskempson/base16) is a standardized format for creating 16-color terminal color schemes.
 Those color schemes can then be combined with templates to produce color configurations for a wide range of applications.
-[Base16 shell](https://github.com/chriskempson/base16-shell) is the set of scripts that converts those color schemes into escape sequences to be applied to terminals.
+[Base16 shell](https://github.com/chriskempson/base16-shell) is a set of scripts that converts those color schemes into escape sequences to be applied to terminals.

 The main draw for me for Base16 was that their [Vim package](https://github.com/chriskempson/base16-vim) lets you set a base Vim color scheme that works wonderfully with any Base16 terminal color scheme, no `background` setting change needed.
 (Pywal does also have a version of this, but I was much less impressed with the base Pywal Vim color scheme.)